-- 7.20 The LDP for the County Borough has been through public examination stage, with the full draft of the plan and all proposals completed (Planning Inspectors report was published in February 2011). - 7.21 The policies and proposals of this plan that have the greatest potential to have incombination impacts are: - The major development site to the east of Pencoed almost on the Bridgend County Borough boundary on the former Llanilid Open Cast Coal mine.
+- 7.20 The LDP for the County Borough was adopted in 2011. - 7.21 The policies and proposals of this plan that have the greatest potential to have incombination impacts are: - The major development site to the east of Pencoed almost on the Bridgend County Borough boundary on the former Llanilid Open Cast Coal mine.
 Much of this site already has planning permission for a mix of uses, based around a film studio.
 However, there is an additional allocation of 1700 homes, retail, school, community facilities and public open space. - The large development site at Tonyrefail / Brynfolan for housing.
 The route from this village to central Bridgend is along the A4093 and A4061, the road that passes through the Blackmill Woodlands SAC. - 7.22 The land allocations in Rhondda Cynon Taff are suitability distant from the SAC sites under review in this screening exercise so as not to have water quality or availability impacts, nor is direct disturbance likely.
 The most likely type of impact is a continued deterioration in air quality from increased travel.
 It is hoped that the mix of uses on these schemes will help reduce the overall travel demand they would otherwise create.